mohsentaleb/react-datetimepicker/README.md

 **Note:** Requires `smartMode` to be enabled.

 Changes the mode of the date time picker to be optimised for past searches.
-Where possible the start and end time will be shown on the RHS when the month and year are equal.
+Where possible, the start and end time will be shown on the RHS when the month and year are equal.
 This allows for the previous month to be shown on the LHS to allow easier backwards searching.

 This setting is `false` by default meaning that the LHS is used when dates are selected in the same month & year

 ### `darkMode`

-(optional) `boolean`
+(optional) `boolean` defaults to `false`

-Changes the DateTimePicker to be in Dark Mode, default is Light Mode.
+Changes the DateTimePicker to be in Dark Mode.

 ### `noMobileMode`

-(optional) `boolean`
+(optional) `boolean` defaults to `false`

 When set the mobile breakpoint to be ignored.
 Picker will always be displayed in full screen mode.